 The Machine Learning Lunch is a weekly 20-minute talk series for folks in the Vector Institute and University of Toronto ecosystem who are interested in machine learning.
 The talks are intended for a broad ML audience, with the goal of appealing to anyone who is interested in how to learn from data.
 Presenters are graduate students from multiple groups and research areas, covering the spectrum between theory and applications.
+Lunch is provided.

 When: Fridays 12pm - 1pm (with a few exceptions, see detailed schedule below)